COVID-19 Health & Safety

 Refer the student to the student health center, where they can pick up a free COVID test.
 If positive, they can report they're positive to the COVID team using the Positive On-Campus COVID Case Reporting Form.

 What should I do if a student in an in-person class reports that they are COVID-19 positive?

-As a reminder, if a student tests positive for COVID-19 and it is determined that the student was in your class within the exposure timeframes which include 48 hours prior to symptom onset and 48 hours prior to a positive COVID-19 test, you will be notified of exposure in general WITHOUT receiving any personal health identifiers.
+As a reminder, if a student tests positive for COVID-19 and it is determined that the student was in your class within the exposure timeframes, which include 48 hours before symptom onset and 48 hours before a positive COVID-19 test, you will be notified of exposure in general WITHOUT receiving any personal health identifiers.

 What do I do if my student does not follow COVID-19 Health and Safety Behavioral Expectations?

-- More than anything, having a conversation with the student first, before referring them to the Dean of Student’s office is the most important.
-Did they forget their PPE or are they deliberately refusing to abide by the COVID Health and Safety Behavioral Expectations that they agreed to?
+- More than anything, having a conversation with the student before referring them to the Dean of Student’s office is the most important.
+Did they forget their PPE, or are they deliberately refusing to abide by the COVID Health and Safety Behavioral Expectations they agreed to?

-- If the student forgets their mask, advise the student to find the nearest PPE stations using the MODO app.
-The map of the school contains locaters to help students find a mask and hand sanitizer.
+- If the student forgets their mask, advise the student to find the nearest PPE stations on campus.
+The school map contains locators to help students find a mask and hand sanitizer.

-- Refer the student to the health center or Admissions and records if they aren't familiar with the campus so they can get the PPE that they need.
+- Refer the student to the health center or Admissions and records if they aren't familiar with the campus so they can get the PPE needed.